Netatalk/netatalk/contrib/webmin_module/README.md

 1. Install the tarball from within the Webmin UI, or on the CLI:
    * From the dir where Webmin is installed, run `./install-module.pl /path/to/netatalk_webmin-x.y.z.wbm.gz`
    * From within the Webmin UI: Configuration -> Modules -> select the tarball from the local file system
+1. Hit the gear icon next to the module name to configure it.
+By default, the module will be configured to use systemd init commands and */usr* prefix directories.

 ## From source